Choosing the best pastel paper

 However, if local art shops are as rare as hen's teeth in your area, then the internet will be your first port of call.
 Specialist online stores often offer a wider range, which can make the decision even more complicated.

-Some suppliers offer sample packs containing different brands and surfaces that you can try out.
 Alternatively you can watch out for special offers and discounts for the opportunity to at least reduce the cost when trying new papers.

 The Pros and Cons